xdoko01/pgRPG/README.md

   - pickup ammo into inventory  ... some pickup processor
   - categorize the pickedup entity ...
 What processor should do that?
 FlagWasPickedBy + AmmoPack(weapon, category) -> picker and inventory
-    - seems that `NewPerformArmAmmoProcessor` has all information to do that
+    - seems that `PerformArmAmmoProcessor` has all information to do that
     - either there is already some entity or there is None
       - if there is none add our new entity
       - if there is existing